vandanrohatgi/blog-grave/_posts/2021-10-8-Azure-Notes.md

 <img src="/images/azure/servicemodels.png">

-IaaS: Infrastructure as a service is closest to managing physical servers.
+1. IaaS: Infrastructure as a service is closest to managing physical servers.
 Cloud provider maintains the hardware but the user maintains everything else like OS and software.

 Advantage:
-No Capital required
+- No Capital required
-agility
+- agility
-shared responsibility of management consumption based model no deep technical skills req flexible
+- shared responsibility of management
+- consumption based model
+- no deep technical skills req
+- flexible

-PaaS: Platform as service is when the cloud provider manages the resources such as VMs, networking etc (hardware and software) like in case of hosting web applications.
+2. PaaS: Platform as service is when the cloud provider manages the resources such as VMs, networking etc (hardware and software) like in case of hosting web applications.

 advantages:
-same as iaas
+- same as iaas

-SaaS: Software as a Service is when everything is handled by the cloud provider and the user only needs to provide them with data. ex: office 365
+3. SaaS: Software as a Service is when everything is handled by the cloud provider and the user only needs to provide them with data. ex: office 365

-advantage sam as above
+advantage same as above

 disadvantage: Since we don't have direct control over the software we may not be able to customize it